-Studying science at Wintec involves learning both the theory and practical skills in a hands-on environment that you can apply immediately to the workplace after you graduate.
+Studying science at Wintec involves learning both the theory and practical skills in a hands-on environment that you can apply immediately in the workplace after you graduate.
 As a science student at Wintec, you can choose from a number of pathways, including biotechnology, environmental technology, food technology, and agritechnology.

 Environmental scientists provide advice on how to avoid or reduce harmful effects on the environment.
 Work could involve preparing reports on the environmental impact of activities such as mining, forestry, and agriculture; developing policies using ecological, mathematical, or physical science data; or applying for resource consent on behalf of clients.